Femchengdu/kickstart_sample_app/README.md

 ### TODO

 - Upgrade the smart contract from the current version of solidity
-- A deeper dive into smart contract testing
+- A deeper dive into smart contract testing.
 - Turning the compile and deploy scripts into reuseable libraries.